Reading Time: 4 minutes

 Misinformation About Hospice

 There is a lot of misinformation around Hospice.
 The main one is that Hospice is exclusively for the final stages of life.
 This is simply NOT the truth.
 In fact, Hospice is there to make daily living as comfortable for as long as possible.
-It’s true that Hospice is only for those with a diagnosis of 6 months left to live.
+It’s true that Hospice is only for those with a diagnosis from the doctor of 6 months left to live.
 But, many patients live beyond six months under Hospice care and have their coverage renewed.

 What is Hospice?